swent-group10/mvp-prd/template/6-non_functional_requirements.md

 1. **Regular Backups**:
    - Schedule daily backups of all vital data with retention periods aligned with business continuity requirements.
    - Store backups in multiple secure locations, including off-site storage facilities.
-   - Implement encryption for both in-transit and at-rest backup data to prevent unauthorized access.

-2. **Encryption and Security**:
-   - Use advanced encryption standards (AES-256) for data at rest.
-   - Regularly update encryption keys and rotate them according to industry best practices.

 #### Recovery Strategy